Kidney Stones in Children

 Treating Kidney Stones in Children

 Many children can pass kidney stones without medical help.
-Sometimes drinking more water and taking medicine is enough to pass kidney stones within a few days.
-If an infection is the cause, the stones are large, or the stones are causing extreme discomfort, more treatment may be recommended to remove the stones or reduce their size so they can be passed.
+Drinking more water and taking medicine (when advised) is often enough to pass kidney stones within a few days.
+If a urinary tract infection (UTI) is present, the stones are large, or the stones are causing extreme discomfort or nausea, more treatment may be recommended to remove the stones or reduce their size so they can be passed.

 Extracorporeal Shock-Wave Lithotripsy